Utilizing Mood-Setting, Illuminating, & Room-Defining Mirrors

 When Hanging A Mirror Consider

-6. Reflection: Position the mirror to reflect visually pleasing elements, like artwork, plants, or a scenic view.
+- Reflection: Angle mirrors to reflect visually pleasing elements, like artwork, plants, or a scenic view.

 Choosing Size & Shape

 A carefully chosen mirror can become a statement piece or a focal point that ties everything together.
 A well-sized mirror also has this incredible talent for bouncing light around to even the darkest corner, where a room suddenly feels brighter and more alive.
-From the classic rectangular, charmingly arched, elegant oval, quirky egg-shaped, and even the daringly asymmetrical, mirrors come in a mesmerizing array of shapes and sizes.
+From the classic rectangular, arched mirrors, elegant oval, quirky egg-shaped, and even the daringly asymmetrical designs, mirrors come in a mesmerizing array of shapes and sizes.
 Like a big, bold piece of art that anchors your room, mirrors can create the illusion of more space.
 So, when creativity strikes, whip out that measuring tape and aim for a size that snugly nestles into the area.

 Pay Attention To The Frame Style